javisantana/javisantana.com/_fastdata/data-engineer-skills.md

 Back to the data engineering test.
 What was I expecting from a tech test like that? if you didn't read the test, TLDR it's is about calculating outliers from a medium-size CSV file:

-1) Reproducibility: I expect something I can run whatever the data I use.
+1) Reproducibility: I expect something I can run with any data that follows the format and outputs always the same for the same input.
 A simple script is 100% reproducible, you don't need anything fancy here.

 ```bash
 # this is enough
 process.sh url | jq .
 ```

 2) Testability: provide tests is another important task.
-How do you guarantee your code works?
-Yes, testing is something you need to do in your ETL in the same way you test any other piece of code.
+How do you guarantee your code works? testing is something you need to do in your ETL in the same way you test any other piece of code.

 ```bash
 process.sh fixture.csv | diff result -